-The financial statements of the Organization have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and are presented on the basis of net assets without donor restrictions and net assets with donor restrictions.
+The financial statements of the Organization have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Net assets are presented as net assets without donor restrictions and net assets with donor restrictions.
 Net assets with donor restrictions are created only by donor-imposed restrictions on their use.
 When a restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.
 All other net assets, including board-designated or appropriated amounts, are net assets without donor restrictions and are reported as part of the net assets without donor restriction class.